-Most of us reach a crossroads at some point in our early teenage years...is dressing up as Matt Trakker for a bag full of Halloween goodies worth the humiliation from your friends who are "too cool" to go Trick-or-Treating?
-Most of us at that point succumb to peer pressure and end up initially regretting our decision that first year we official quit the free candy tradition.
-The decision was usually met under the condition that you could always sneak candy from your parents Trick-or-Treating stash.
+Most of us reach a crossroads at some point in our early teenage years...is dressing up as Matt Trakker for a bag full of Halloween goodies worth the humiliation from your friends who are "too cool" to go trick-or-treating?
+Most of us at that point succumb to peer pressure and end up initially regretting our decision that first year we official quit the free candy shopping spree.
+The decision was usually met under the condition that you could always sneak candy from your parents' trick-or-treating stash.
 But ending the door-to-door candy haul usually began new traditions like scary movie marathons, costume parties, or Halloween night pranks.

 For me, it was the latter.
-I remember the older kids in my neighborhood out scary kids and playing pranks on Halloween night when I was still trick-or-treating.
-Usually they were out for a cheap scare, followed by some tears or a sprint toward the parent's car following behind.
-Other older kids were out to prank houses in the neighborhood, simple stuff that was really more to annoy the homeowner than to warrant a call to the cops for vandalizing property.
+I remember the older kids in my neighborhood in central PA who were out to scare kids and play pranks on Halloween night when I was still trick-or-treating.
+Usually they were out for a cheap scare, followed by some tears or a sprint toward the parent's car.
+Other older kids were out to prank houses in the neighborhood; simple stuff that was really more to annoy the homeowner than to warrant a call to the cops for vandalizing property.
 That was what interested me and my friends, a game of "can I mess with my neighbors without them finding out it was the kid across the street that mows their grass."
-So here are some Halloween pranks that my friends and I resorted to after we gave up our rubber band strapped masks and costumes.
+So here are some Halloween pranks that my friends and I resorted to after we gave up our rubberband strapped masks and costumes.

 TOILET PAPERING TREES

-I moved to Montgomery, AL about six years and it didn't take long for me to learn that toilet-papering trees is actually a tradition if your an Auburn alum.
-But when I was a teenager in the late 80s, papering trees was more infamous.
+When I moved to Montgomery, AL it didn't take long for me to learn that toilet-papering trees is actually a tradition if you're an Auburn alum.
+But as a teenager in the late '80s, papering trees was more infamous.
 It was the perfect prank because it challenged the prankster and made for a tough clean up for the homeowner.
-"T.P.-ing" a tree took a skilled throw.
+"T.P.ing" a tree took a skilled throw.
 The perfect technique was unrolling a small amount and then launching all the way over the tree.
 (Came in handy that I was a baseball player...and a pitcher at that.)
 You had to be relatively accurate too because you never knew how many throws you were gonna get before the homeowner heard what was going on (usually from all the laughing.)
-Another good reason to paper a tree was the difficulty involved for the homeowner to remove it, mainly because it was impossible to just rank it off the tree.
+Another good reason to paper a tree was the difficulty involved for the homeowner to remove it, mainly because it was impossible to just rake it off the tree.
 It took a good soaking rain or strong winds to get it all out of the tree, which could be weeks after Halloween.

 This prank was a little on the expensive side, but when executed properly, left homeowners with aching backs the day after Halloween.
 Forking usually was a team effort in both preparation and execution.
 First, you needed a good amount of plastic cutlery, which if was not in high demand at your house, left you scrapping for spoons and knives as well.
 Typically, my friends and I combined our resources and saved the forking for one yard.
 A good forking covered the yard, but depending on who lived at the house, a spelled word or a happy face could also make a point.
 The best forkings were spread out over the whole yard and were a couple feet apart from each other.
 You never wanted them close together that the homeowner could pick up a handful in one stoop.
 It was always good to put a few under overgrown shrubs or in gardens to find later.